jensW89/template-portfolio/README.md

 ## Edit content

 Most content is summarized in one component (`src/App.js`).
 Edit the properties of the react component.
 The set of skills is collected in three Groups (Disciplin): `FRONTEND, BACKEND and METHODOLOGIES`.
-Only edit the `description` of a disciplin.
+Edit the `description` of a disciplin.
-If you do not want to describe a skill set of a discipline, then delete the whole object.
+If you don't want to describe a skill set of a discipline, delete the whole object.

 ```js
 {